 14 Newport Street

 Originally a coaching inn, this large pub has a split personality.
-To the right is a small wood-panelled bar serving four real ales, two of them guest beers.
-One guest is a national brand while the second is more adventurous.
+To the right is a smaller wood-panelled bar featuring old pictures of Swindon and serving four real ales, two of them guest beers.
 The larger part of the pub is given over to live sports coverage and music.
-Much improved by a major refurbishment in October 2018, the interior now features Railway memorabilia.
-There is Karaoke on Friday nights.
+Much improved by a major refurbishment in spring 2023.
+Large outdoor drinking area.
+Good value food available every day apart from Monday.